 Settings Guidelines Legacy Hash Select this option to protect passwords using MS-CHAP (V1/V2).
 Clear text Select this option if you are using open authentication protocol sets.
 CHAP and EAP-MD5-Challenge work with local authentication servers only if you select this option.
 Note: Be aware of the security implications of storing passwords as clear text.
 Password Manag ement Allow users to Select this option if you want users to be able to change their passwords. change passwords Note: In addition to selecting local authentication password management options, you must select the Enable Password Management option for the associated realm authentication policy.
 Force password change Select this option to specify the number of days after which a password expires.
 The default is 64 days.
 Prompt users to change password Select this option to specify when to prompt the user to change passwords.
 Guest Access Cor nfigurations Enable Guest User Account Select this option to allow guest user account managers to create guest user accounts on the local authentication server.
 Managers In some businesses, you might want to delegate responsibility for temporary or guest users to a guest user access manager (GUAM) who can use the local authentication server to provision accounts for guests.
 Guest User Specify the prefix to be used in auto generated guest usernames.
 Name Prefix We recommend you retain the default guest so that you can rely on the naming convention in your role mapping rules.
 Guest User Info Fields (Optional) Add line items to represent fields that you want to appear on the configuration page for creating guest user accounts.
 For example, you can create fields for Company Name, Host Person, Meal Preference, and so on.
-Instructions for Guest User use the following HTML tags to format the text: , href>.
-(Optional) Add instructions to the GUAM that appear on the GUAM sign-in pages use the following HTML tags to format the text: , href>.
-(Optional) Add instructions to the GUAM that appear on the GUAM sign-in pages use the following HTML tags to format the text: , href>.
-(Optional) Add instructions to the GUAM that appear on the GUAM sign-in pages use the following HTML tags to format the text: href>.
-(Optional) Add instructions to the GUAM that appear on the GUAM sign-in pages use the following HTML tags to format the text: href>.
-(Optional) Add instructions to the GUAM that appear on the GUAM sign-in pages use the following HTML tags to format the text: href>.
-(Optional) Add instructions to the GUAM that appear on the GUAM sign-in pages use the following HTML tags to format the text: href>.
-(Optional) Add instructions to the GUAM that appear on the GUAM sign-in pages use the following HTML tags to format the text: href>.
-(Optional) Add instructions to the GUAM that appear on the GUAM sign-in pages use the following HTML tags to format the text: href>.
-(Optional) Add instructions to the GUAM that appear on the GUAM sign-in pages use the following HTML tags to format the text: href>.
-(Optional) Add instructions to the GUAM that appear on the GUAM sign-in pages use the following HTML tags to format the text: href>.
-(Optional) Add instructions to the GUAM that appear on the GUAM sign-in pages use the following HTML tags to format the text: href>.
-(Optional) Add instructions to the GUAM that appear on the GUAM sign-in pages use the following HTML tags to format the text: href>.
-(Optional) Add instructions to the GUAM that appear on the GUAM that ap</br></br></br> Maximum Account Validity Period Specify the number of hours the account is valid.
+Instructions for Guest User Account Manager (Optional) Add instructions to the GUAM that appear on the GUAM sign-in page.
+You can use the following HTML tags to format the text: , , , <noscript>, and .</noscript> Maximum Account Validity Period Specify the number of hours the account is valid.
 The default is 12 hours.
 Server Catalog Attributes The Attributes button appears after you have saved the server information.
 Click the Attributes button to display the server catalog.
 Configure the attribute value.